First time buying in bulk from a rancher?

 Price Per Pound Hanging Weight

 $3.05/pound Hanging Weight Grain finished

 All cut and wrap fees are charged separately by the butcher, but you pay butcher fees with the cost of your beef at pick up!
 Due to the large amount of orders we receive, we are constantly working on finding the earliest butcher dates with reliable local meat processors.
 You will have a good idea on when your beef will be butchered as we keep this information updated on our website.
 You will be notified when your beef goes into the butcher, and will be notified again when your invoice is ready and we have established a pick up date for your beef!
-The butchers we use charge $0.95/lb hanging weight plus a $120 fee per whole, $60 fee per half, and $55 fee per quarter.
+The butchers we use charge $1.15/lb hanging weight plus a harvest fee ranging from $115-$150 per whole beef.

 Estimated Final Cost (Weight is variable for each animal)

 Grass finished - Approx. $1500

 Decide grass or grain-fed beef (grain-finished is highly recommended).

 Fill out a custom cut sheet for half and whole orders (quarter orders not applicable).

 Your cut sheet determines what cuts of meat you will receive.